 - Control climate change-originated starvation, especially in Africa.

-GWRF fund could be part of the UN Development Program (UNDP) but seeing the UN’s malaise in this area, I doubt it would attract funds at the scale that is needed.
-It clearly contrasts with an outstanding success of private funds such as Bill and Melinda Gates Foundation, which vision is: “by giving people the tools to lead healthy, productive lives, we can help them lift themselves out of poverty”.
+Therefore, I propose to redistribute the global wealth more evenly by creating the Global Wealth Redistribution Fund (GWRF).
+Such fund could be part of the UN Development Program (UNDP) but seeing the UN’s ineffectivenss and inefficiency in this area, I doubt it would attract funds at the scale that is needed.
+It clearly contrasts with an outstanding success of private funds such as Bill and Melinda Gates Foundation, with its vision to: “give people the tools to lead healthy, productive lives, and thus help them lift themselves out of poverty”.
 This is the key difference between how the UNDP and such a foundation works.
 The UN funds for most of its existence were giving the poorer countries the proverbial fish, whereas private foundations give them a fishing rod.
 Since 2000 that situation has improved at the UNDP but the other crucial differences remain.
-These are efficiency, effectiveness of the projects and less corruptive distribution of funds.
+These are lack of efficiency, effectiveness of the projects and less corruptive distribution of funds.
 It looks highly unlikely that the UNDP will change significantly, so that it could become the driver of such a wealth distribution.
-Therefore, it should be the future European Federation (EF), which would head such a programme, with additional injection of funds from other sources to finance the target GWRF projects, and if possible co-ordinate wealth distribution.
+Therefore, it should be the future European Federation (EF) and later on the Human Federation (HF), which would head such a programme with additional injection of funds from other sources to finance the target GWRF projects, and if possible co-ordinate wealth distribution.

 If it is to work, the scale of this programme should exceed any help or fund distribution the world has ever seen and be from the beginning set up as decades-long continuous effort.
 The most natural way for the EF would be to act via the membership of the EF Association Area (Zone 4).
 The programme itself would be the magnet for countries to join that zone.
 Looking at the current EU association agreements it is obvious that the EU is already aiming in this direction, as each such agreement includes the development of political, trade, social, cultural and security links.
 Currently, there are over 30 such agreements plus over 50 trade agreements.
-Once the EF has been established, around 2030, most of these agreements will be turned into the EF Association Area’s agreements.
-Assuming the rate of new countries joining the EF Zone 4 would be at least as fast as now, the total number of countries in the Federation’s four zones could reach 138 by 2040.
-I included here, in the assumed EF Single Market Zone, the USA, India and Japan, which are currently negotiating the Free Trade Agreement with the EU, similar to the one signed in 2016 with Canada.
-That means in 2040 the EF with 137 countries in all zones would represent about 70% of the world’s GDP and 60% of the global population.
+Once the EF has been established, by around 2030, most of these agreements will be turned into the EF Association Area’s agreements.
+Assuming the rate of new countries joining the EF Zone 4 would be at least as fast as it is now, the total number of countries in the Federation’s four zones could reach 138 by 2040.
+I included here, in the assumed EF Single Market Zone, the USA, India and Japan, which have been negotiating the Free Trade Agreement with the EU (USA withdrew from those negotiations in 2015), similar to the one signed in 2016 with Canada.
+That means in 2040 the EF with 138 countries in all zones would represent perhaps 80% of the world’s GDP and 70% of the global population.

 I believe that such a large scale of wealth redistribution is the only realistic long-term solution for maintaining global peace and preparing Humanity for the new period of a planetary civilisation.
-Wealth distribution, if it is carried out on such scale, and if it follows the principles that I propose further on in this chapter, will achieve three objectives:
+Wealth distribution, if it is carried out on such scale, and if it follows the principles that I propose on this website, will achieve three objectives:

-- It will virtually stop economic and climate originated global migration
+- It will virtually stop economic and climate-change originated global migration

-- It will make a more just and equal global society, fully achievable in the second half of this century
+- It will make a more just and equal global society, fully achievable by the middle of this century

-- It will become a powerful and pragmatic mechanism for political change and instilling Universal Values of Humanity to all parts of the world.
+- It will become a powerful and pragmatic mechanism for political change and instilling Universal Values of Humanity in all parts of the world.

-I will cover all these three objectives in the sections below.
+I cover all these three objectives in the sub-sections below.